Greywater – turning waste into a resource

 Flushing the toilet

-If you want to re-use your greywater, you'll need a plumber to install a greywater recycling system that connects to your toilet.
+If you want to reuse your greywater, you'll need a building consent and a plumber to install a greywater recycling system that connects to your toilet.
 It may be difficult to fit one of these systems to an existing home with a concrete floor.

 Looking after a greywater system